JosiasAurel/bitman/README.md

 This is a CLI that helps you convert values between decimal, hexadecimal and binary.
 Written in C, because I wanted to revise how to do the conversions and C is the best.
 Sorry Rust (Kidding of course).

-> This is not tested and could break.
+> This is not throughly tested and could break.

 ## How to use
 First of all you can download a pre-built binary from the releases page.
 This will be a static binary.